10 Together

 Drumheller Volunteer - Assisting with mealtime

-by LindaKrieger, almost 7 years ago
+by LindaKrieger, over 7 years ago

 "I heard an announcement at church that volunteer feeders were needed in continuing care.
 I have always wanted to be a positive influence on those around me, so I took this God-given opportunity.
 Through my contact with these special people, as I seek to enrich their lives, my life is enriched and blessed.
 Volunteer Coordinator, Linda Krieger - I so appreciate Judy's genuine passion for her role.
 What a gift she has: she can often get residents who have no appetite to eat, using a gentle touch and encouragement.
 Judy has provided over 300 hours of assisting residents with meals...
 Continue reading